Rex Grossman: 2002

 As a junior team captain in 2002, Grossman led the Gators in the famed "Slingin' in the Rain" game against the Tennessee Volunteers, in which he threw three touchdowns and 22 completions in 32 attempts en route to a 30–13 victory over the Vols.
 Grossman led the Gators to the 2003 Outback Bowl, where they lost to the Michigan Wolverines 38–30 despite his completing 21 of 41 passes for 323 yards and two touchdowns.
-After the season was over, Grossman decided to forgo his final year of college eligibility and declared for the NFL Draft.
+After the season was over, Grossman decided to forgo his final year of college eligibility and declared for the NFL draft.

 In his three-season college career, Grossman threw for 9,164 yards and seventy-seven touchdowns.
 He earned a 146.77 passer rating, becoming the third most efficient passer in the Southeastern Conference's history.
 He was twice chosen by his teammates as the Gators' most valuable player, in 2000 and 2001.
 In one of a series of articles about the top 100 Gators from the first century of Florida football, The Gainesville Sun recognized Grossman as the No. 10 all-time Gator in 2006.
 He was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2013.
+Grossman was also inducted into the SEC Football Legends in 2024.